 How long does the original fertilization last without adding anything?

 The initial low NPK fertilization covers 3 to 4 weeks of seedling growth, depending on the species and the temperature.
-When 2 - 3 true leaves appear, begin fertigation with a soluble NPK suited to the crop (for example, a 0.5 - 1 g per liter solution of a balanced 20-20-20).
+When 2 - 3 true leaves appear, begin fertigation with a soluble NPK adapted to the crop (for example, a 0.5 - 1 g per liter solution of a balanced 20-20-20).

 Can I use this substrate directly in a small pot without going through a tray?

-Technically yes, but you will lose value: the fine structure and low fertilization are optimized for the germination stage.
+Technically yes, but you will lose value: the fine structure and low fertilization are optimized for the germination phase.
 For pots and direct transplanting, use universal substrate with standard NPK and medium structure, which better withstands the watering of a crop in production.

 What do I do if the seedlings turn yellow within a week?